Mentoring | David Chicoine

 Portrait of Julia Johnston

-Heidi (BA Psychology, BA Criminal Justice, Southeastern Louisiana University, 2016) is a MA student in anthropology with interests in mortuary archaeology, archaeological theory, and body politics.
+Heidi (BA in Psychology, BA in Criminal Justice, Southeastern Louisiana U, 2016) is a MA student in anthropology with interests in mortuary archaeology, archaeological theory, and body politics.
 Before joining our graduate program in the Spring of 2022, Heidi participated in fieldwork through the Center for American Archaeology and received specialized instruction in forensic anthropology at the University of Tennessee Knoxville.

 Heidi is currently developing a thesis project focusing on bodies, necropolitics, and ritual violence in the Ancient Andes.